 If you've tried using one of these articles to make a purchasing decision, you'll know the feeling.
 You end up more confused than when you started, second-guessing whether the platform you liked on the demo will actually handle your compliance requirements, or whether the cheaper option will fall apart the moment you try to run an audit report.

 This guide takes a different approach.
 Rather than telling you which platform wins, it gives you a framework for running the comparison yourself — one that reflects how UK mortgage brokers actually work, what the FCA now expects from your case records, and where software costs you money beyond the monthly subscription.
+For a focused look at the specific features that matter for UK advisers, what to look for in a mortgage broker CRM in 2026 covers the compliance and case management requirements in detail.

 The majority of platform comparison articles are written by people who have never run a mortgage case.
 They score platforms on feature checklists — document storage, email integration, mobile app — without asking whether those features actually reduce the work a mortgage adviser does in a day.